-The bill also introduces provisions that empower the director of health to enforce compliance with training requirements, including the ability to impose fines, request corrective action plans, or revoke licenses for non-compliance.
-It prohibits any charges to nurse aides for participating in approved training programs, ensuring that they are not financially burdened by the costs of training materials or evaluations.
-Furthermore, the bill clarifies the definition of "dementia" and repeals certain sections of the Revised Code to streamline the legislative framework surrounding dementia care training, ultimately aiming to enhance the quality of care for individuals with dementia in long-term care settings.
+Additionally, the bill introduces provisions that empower the director to impose fines, request corrective action plans, or revoke licenses for facilities that fail to meet training requirements.
+It prohibits any charges to nurse aides for participating in approved training programs, ensuring that employers cannot require nurse aides to pay for their training costs.
+The bill also clarifies the definition of "dementia" in accordance with existing law and repeals certain sections of the Revised Code to streamline the legislative framework surrounding dementia care training.

 Statutes affected: As Introduced: 3721.28, 3721.29, 3721.30